SJ4014 - Poetic Form and Genre (2023/24)

 The module aims to introduce a range of critical and technical skills required to read, write and discuss poetry; to examine poetic forms and genres in the context of both the historical development of (mostly British) poetry and also the diversity of contemporary poetic practice; and to explore different ideas about the function of poetry.

 Students will be introduced to a range of key poetic concepts for close-reading poetry, such as voice, image, line, musicality, and poetic form.
 (LO3)

 The module will also provide students with an overview of poetic history and the key genres and poets of specific periods, such as the Renaissance, Neo-Classical, Romantic and Modernist periods.
 Forms and genres introduced will include fixed forms such as the sonnet, genres such as the epic and dramatic monologue, and the various uses of free verse in modernist and contemporary poetry.
 (LO1)

 Throughout the module, students will be provided with opportunities to both read and write poetry so as to strengthen their knowledge of the connection between creative and critical practice.
-Students will be encouraged to develop and articulate their own sense of the value of poetry as a form of literature, and in the later weeks of the module students will be able to specialise in their chosen field of creative or critical writing.
-(LO2, LO4)
+Students will be encouraged to develop and articulate their own sense of the value of poetry as a form of literature, and to begin developing their own poetic voice.
+(LO1, LO2, LO4)

 Balance of independent study and scheduled teaching activity

 Scheduled teaching ensures that independent study is effective and addresses the learning outcomes and assessment tasks.
 Students are expected to, and have the opportunity to, continue with their studies outside of scheduled classes.
 There will be a range of learning strategies deployed and individual learning styles will be accommodated.
 The module’s learning outcomes, its contents and delivery, have been scrutinised and will be regularly reviewed to ensure an inclusive approach to pedagogic practice.